 Open up the pantry and gaze deep all the way to the back shelf.
 If you’re like most people, you’ve got stuff in there that you bought with the best of intentions that you just never got around to using.
 Don’t worry – getting organized is what spring cleaning is for.
 Here’s how you can get your pantry in shape for baking, cooking or just storing cans of soup and boxes of crackers:

-- Find food items that are past the expiration date.
+- Get rid of expired food.
+Find food items that are past the expiration date.
 Discard them.
 Nobody wants old food!